lokeshcl/aetna-rag/README.md

 pip install -r requirements.txt

 ### 5. Configure API Keys
 Create a file named .env in the root directory of the rag-chatbot project (next to app.py).
-Add your OpenAI API key to this file:
+Add  OpenAI API key to this file:
-OPENAI_API_KEY="your_openai_api_key_here"
+OPENAI_API_KEY="openai_api_key_here"
 To enable reranking in config.py, also add:
-# COHERE_API_KEY="your_cohere_api_key_here"
+# COHERE_API_KEY="cohere_api_key_here"

-Replace your_openai_api_key_here and your_cohere_api_key_here with your actual API keys.
-Do not commit this file to your Git repository.
+Replace openai_api_key_here and cohere_api_key_here with actual API keys.
+Do not commit this file to the Git repository.
 The .gitignore file is configured to prevent this.

 ### 6. How to Run the Chatbot
-Activate your virtual environment (if not already active).
+Activate the virtual environment (if not already active).

 Run the main application script:
 Bash: python app.py
 -- The script will first download the PDF (if not already present), process it, build the vector store (this might take a few minutes the first time), and then start the conversational interface.
-Type your questions and press Enter.
+Type the questions and press Enter.
 Type exit to quit.

 # Logging and Error Handling
 •	Error handling is well-implemented with try-except blocks and conditional checks to gracefully manage common failure points (network issues, missing API keys, failed processing steps).